drone/docs/content/usage/matrix.md

     image: redis:3.0
 ```

-# Deployments
+# Plugins

 Matrix builds execute the same Yaml multiple times, but with different parameters.
-This means that publish and deployment steps are executed multiple times as well, which is typically undesired.
-To restrict a publish or deployment step to a single permutation you can add the following condition:
+This means plugins are executed multiple times as well which may not be desired.
+To restrict a step to a single permutation you can add the following condition:

 ```yaml
 heroku: